fatemibushehri/Dataset/README.md

 # SCADI
-Self-Care Activity Dataset based on ICF-CY
+Self-Care activity dataset based on ICF-CY

 # Citation Request:
 Please include this citation if you plan to use this dataset: